Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

 The following systematic uncertainties are not included in our FoM$_{\rm tot}$ predictions, but their effects have been considered.\\

 {\bf 4.} {\it Beta evolution:} The properties of interstellar dust may change with redshift, affecting the ratio of total to selective extinction.
 This evolution would manifest itself in a change in the recovered value of $\beta$ \citep{Scolnic14:col} with redshift \citep{Conley11}.
-Furthermore as shown in \citet{Mandel16}, $\beta$ may be composed of a reddening law as well as a separate relation between SN intrinsic color with luminosity, and the relative components of the two may change with redshift.
-Similar to the correlation of Hubble residuals with host-mass, $\beta$ evolution can be included as a fit parameter and its uncertainty will decrease with the size of the statistical sample.
-Therefore, its uncertainty is expected to be small compared to the systematic uncertainty from the intrinsic uncertainty or population drift, so is not included here.\\
+Furthermore, as shown in \citet{Mandel16}, the color law (CL in Equation~\ref{eq:salt2flux}) may be composed of a reddening law as well as a separate relation between SN intrinsic color with luminosity, and the relative components of the two may change with redshift.
+Similar to the correlation of Hubble residuals with host mass, $\beta$ evolution can be included with additional {\BBC} fit parameters and their uncertainties will decrease with increasing sample size.